-- often described as sharp or burning
+- Often described as sharp or burning

-- typically located in or around one eye
+- Typically located in or around one eye

 The affected area may become red and swollen, the eyelid may droop, and the nasal passage on the affected side may become stuffy and runny.

 These are sudden, severe headaches that are often described as the “worst headache of my life.”
-They reach maximum intensity in less than one minute and last longer than 5 minutes.
+They reach maximum intensity in less than one minute and they last longer than 5 minutes.